 "There are no irrigation heads on the field surface," he points out.
 The basic configuration is two side-by-side fields facing north and south.
 Half-circle heads are located on the perimeter, with one row of full circle heads between the two fields.
 Each Toro 690 head has a radius of 110 feet at 110 psi, provided by a PSI pump station drawing from a city water line.
-The turf outside the field area is irrigated with Hunter Sod Cup I-40 heads.
+The turf outside the Genoff has only had to depend upon the surface irrigation system on three or four occasions since the center opened. field area is irrigated with Hunter Sod Cup I-40 heads.
 All 17 sprinklers are valve-inhead and controlled by an Irri-Trol MC Plus 12-station clock.